 It is also worth noting though that getting your espresso shot right is just the first step.
 Making espresso & milk drinks like the latte, cappuccino, or even a Starbucks-style Mocha latte requires extra milk steaming skills.

-On the other hand, mastering the Hario V60 also takes some practice and skill.
+Mastering the Hario V60 also takes some practice and skill, but is easier than the espresso.
 The key to a perfect cup lies in your pouring technique – too fast or slow can result in an unbalanced brew.
-But don’t let this discourage you.
-With patience and persistence, anyone can learn to master the art of V60 brewing.
+Just so you understand what I mean, here is a simpler V60 recipe, and here is the more advanced 5-pour method.

-When it comes to brewing speed, the espresso faster than the Hario V60.
+When it comes to brewing speed, the espresso is faster than the Hario V60.

 The Hario V60 takes 5 minutes from brewing to cleaning up, while an espresso shot can be made in just a minute and you’d be done cleaning up in a minute or two.

-Comparing the grind sizes, V60 coffee requires a medium-coarse grind while an espresso needs a very fine grind, meaning it takes a bit longer to grind your coffee beans for the later.
+Comparing the grind sizes, V60 coffee requires a medium-coarse grind while an espresso needs a very fine grind, meaning it takes a bit longer to grind your coffee beans for the latter.

 On the flip side though, while both methods use water at pre-boiling points, around 190°F to 200°F, the espresso machine heats its own water while you need a separate kettle with the Hario V60.

-When it comes to versatility, both the Hario V60 and espresso offer some degree of control in their own ways.
+When it comes to versatility, both the Hario V60 and espresso offer some degree of control.

-Since the Hario V60 is a manual pour-over method, you control the grind size, water temperature, water-to-coffee ratio, the pouring speed and timing.
+Since the Hario V60 is a manual pour-over method, you control the grind size, water temperature, water-to-coffee ratio, pouring speed, and timing.
 Just take a look at Matt Winton’s award-winning Five Pour recipe.

 As for the espresso, it generally needs precise measurements but you can fine-tune some aspects such as the type of beans used.
 You can also make a shorter ristretto, or a longer lungo with minimal modification of the basic espresso recipe.